 The crochet cables stitched into this blanket make it even warmer than your average crochet blanket.
 These blankets are crocheted in traditional baby colors, but you could totally use it as a smaller lap blanket for your living room.
 Don’t forget that a lighter color yarn is best for showing off those cables, since a dark yarn can hide the texture.

 Have an itch to crochet some cables?
 Me, too!
-Enroll in Drew’s free Amazing Crochet Textures class and start hooking unbelievable crochet designs that you’ll swear came from knitting needles.
+Enroll in Drew’s Amazing Crochet Textures class and start hooking unbelievable crochet designs that you’ll swear came from knitting needles.